27 September 2018

 You might consider creating a spreadsheet to record media coverage and SOV.
 At any rate, you need some way of keeping track of how your business is being represented.
 Once you have an idea of your current status in the public eye, you can make plans to improve it.

-2. Research customers’ comments
+2. Research customers’ comments to find commonalities

 After an incident of any sort, what your customers think of you is just as important as how the press is treating you.
 Keeping your finger on the pulse of your customer base will help you get a sense of how many of your customers have stayed and how many have left, which of course affects overall revenue.